-An early morning flight brings you to the frontier town of Rurrenabaque, where you’ll be met by Chalalan staff and transferred to your hotel.
+An early morning flight brings you to the frontier town of Rurrenabaque, where you are met by Chalalan staff and transferred to your hotel.
 The day is yours to explore this jungle town and relax.
-Try a tropical drink at our favorite bamboo hut, the Mosquito Pub!
+Try a tropical drink at a favorite bamboo hut, the Mosquito Pub!

-Early this morning you'll board a dugout canoe for the five hour trip to Chalalan.
-You’ll follow the famous Beni River and pass through the spectacular Bala Gorge before heading up the smaller Tiuchi River and entering Madidi National park.
+Early this morning board a dugout canoe for the five hour trip to Chalalan.
+Follow the famous Beni River and pass through the spectacular Bala Gorge before heading up the smaller Tiuchi River and entering Madidi National Park.
 Established in 1995, Madidi protects some of the wildest and most pristine rainforest on earth, and the big animals such as herds of peccary, sloths, howler monkeys, giant otters, and jaguar still thrive in this park.
-Each day at Chalalan is filled with discovery as you head out on excursions with your Quechua guide in search of macaws, toucans, squirrel monkeys and more.
-With luck you might even run across a 300 pound tapir using your trail as a highway through the forest!
+Each day at Chalalan is filled with discovery as you head out on excursions with your Quechua guide in search of macaws, toucans, squirrel monkeys, and more.
+With luck you might even run across a 300-pound tapir using your trail as a highway through the forest!

 $600 single supplement